 RMC is required by law to present information to parents about paternity affidavits.
 The paternity affidavit is a free form parents complete and file with the Bureau of Health Statistics to legally establish paternity.
 Unmarried parents will receive a paternity affidavit at the hospital where the mother gives birth.
 The paternity affidavit can be completed by the biological parents of the child at any time after the child is born — there is no age limit to establish paternity through a paternity affidavit.

 To understand more about paternity affidavits and the importance of establishing paternity see either Unmarried Parents: Here's what you need to know about legal fathers or the Spanish version of Unmarried Parents: Here's what you need to know about legal fathers .

 *Information from the Iowa Department of Human Services

 CERTIFIED LACTATION STAFF

-RMC is fortunate enough to have two Internationally Board Certified Lactation Consultants on staff.
+RMC is fortunate enough to have an Internationally Board Certified Lactation Consultant on staff.
 If you are considering breastfeeding and you would like more information during your stay at RMC, please request a consultation.

 | || |

 Shelley Dolan, BSN, RN, CBE, IBCLC